-- Manages and coordinates technical support around public finance and local governance ensuring it is well planned, monitored, and implemented in a timely fashion so as to adequately support scale-up and delivery.
+- Helps manage and coordinate technical support around child poverty, social protection, public finance and governance ensuring it is well planned, monitored, and implemented in a timely fashion so as to adequately support scale-up and delivery.
 Ensures risk analysis and risk mitigation are embedded into overall management of the support, in close consultation with UNICEF programme sections, Cooperating Partners, and governments. - Supports and contributes to effective and efficient planning, management, coordination, monitoring and evaluation of the country programme.
-Ensures that the social planning project enhances policy dialogue, planning, supervision, technical advice, management, training, research and support; and that the monitoring and evaluation component strengthens monitoring and evaluation of the social sectors and provides support to sectoral and decentralized information systems. - Supports the Social Policy Manager in the design and implementation of the Country Office PF4C Strategy and workplan at national and local level, particularly through the Social Policy Officers posted in the Field Offices.
+Ensures that the social planning project enhances policy dialogue, planning, supervision, technical advice, management, training, research and support; and that the monitoring and evaluation component strengthens monitoring and evaluation of the social sectors and provides support to sectoral and decentralized information systems. - Supports the Social Policy Manager in the implementation of the Country Office PF4C Strategy and workplan at national and local level, particularly through the Social Policy Officers posted in the Field Offices.